 - 25 g fresh yeast or 7g instant yeast

 - 1/2 cup extra virgin olive oil // or first pressings extra virgin olive oil

 - sea salt to finish

-- Working with your fingers, mix the yeast and water together.
-Once the yeast is dissolved, start to incoraporate the flour, a little at a time until the dough is formed.
+- Working with your fingers, start to incoraporate the flour, a little at a time until the dough is formed.

-- First rising: knead the dough for about 5 minutes until it is smooth and elastic.
+- Knead the dough for about 5 minutes until it is smooth and elastic.
 Form the dough into a ball shape.
 Rub 1 tablespoon of oil into the surface of the dough – this will stop it from drying out.
 Cover the bowl with cling film.

 - Let the dough sit in a warm spot for about 1 hour or until it has roughly doubled in size.

 - Place garlic, pinch of sea salt and 1-2 sprigs of rosemary, leaves only, into a mortar and pestle.
 Pound until the herbs and garlic are well crushed.
 Add the remaining oil and set aside for the oil to infuse.

 Second rising in the form

 - Lightly grease your form(s) with extra oil.
 Once the dough has about doubled in size, knead it one more time but only for about 1 minute – you don't want to overwork the dough as the bread will become hard.
 Cut dough in half, form a ball or a log and roll out on flouur dusted bench to fit your baking tray(s).